Charles Evers: Mayor of Fayette

 In May 1969, Evers ran for the office of Mayor of Fayette and defeated white incumbent R. J. Allen, 386 votes to 255.
 This made him the first black mayor of a biracial Mississippi town (unlike the all-black Mound Bayou) since Reconstruction.
 Evers' election as mayor had great symbolic significance statewide and attracted national attention.
 The NAACP named Evers their 1969 Man of the Year.
 Evers popularized the slogan, "Hands that picked cotton can now pick the mayor."
 The local white community was bitter about his victory, but he became intensively popular among Mississippi's blacks.
-To celebrate his victory, he hosted an inaugural ball in Natchez, which was widely attended by black Mississippians, reporters from around the country, and prominent national liberals including Ramsey Clark, Ted Sorenson, Whitney Young, Julian Bond, Shirley MacLaine, and Paul O'Dwyer.
+To celebrate his victory, he hosted an inaugural ball in Natchez, which was widely attended by black Mississippians, reporters from around the country, and prominent national liberals including Ramsey Clark, Ted Sorensen, Whitney Young, Julian Bond, Shirley MacLaine, and Paul O'Dwyer.
 The white-dominated school board refused to let Evers swear-in on property under their jurisdiction, so he took his oath of office in a parking lot.

 Evers appointed a black police force and several black staff members.
 He also benefitted from an influx of young, white liberal volunteers who wanted to assist a civil rights leader.
 Many ended up leaving after growing disillusioned with Evers' pursuit of personal financial success and domineering leadership style.
 Evers sought to make Fayette an upstanding community and a symbolic refuge for black people.
 Repulsed by the behavior of poor blacks in the town, he ordered the police force to enforce a 25-mile per hour speed limit on local roads, banned cursing in public, and cracked down on truancy.
 He also prohibited the carrying of firearms in town but kept a gun on himself.
 He quickly responded to concerns from poor blacks while making white businessmen wait outside of his office.
 Rhetorically, he would vacillate between messages of racial conciliation and statements of hostility.

 Fayette's white population remained bitter about Evers' victory.
 Many avoided the city hall where they used to socialize and The Fayette Chronicle regularly criticized him.
 He argued with the county board of supervisors over his plan to erect busts of his brother, Martin Luther King Jr., and the Kennedys on the courthouse square.
 He told the press, "They're cooperating because they haven't blown my head off.
 This is Mississippi."
 In September 1969, a Klansman drove into Fayette with a collection of weapons, intending to assassinate Evers.
 A white resident tipped off the mayor and the Klansman was arrested.
 The Klansman defended his motives by saying, "I am a Mississippi white man".